lgueye/lgueye.github.io/_posts/2019-10-03-platform-developer-episode-0.md

 ---
 layout: post
-title: Building a platform the hard way: episode 0
+title: Platform developer: episode 0
 ---

 The main business of my previous company was to provide a `security system` for `elderly people`.